Day 1 - Arrive in Yellowstone National Park

 After a hearty breakfast, we'll meet to review the day's

-the Lone Star Geyser.
+lodge to Lone Star Geyser.
+The short option will ski through the Upper Geyser Basin to Morning Glory Pool.
 Skiers should be prepared to bring a small day pack to

-carry a packed lunch, water or additional supplies they may need throughout the
+carry a packed lunch, extra clothing, camera, water, and any additional supplies they may need throughout the

 The Lone Star Geyser trail follows an old service road,